 Plastic and canned goods often contain BPA.
 The downfall of this chemical is it mimics Estrogen in both men and women.
 How it affects us is it can seep into our food and drinks.
-Once it is in our system it can cause reproductive problems, obesity, early puberty, and serious forms of cancer.
+Once it is in our system, it can cause reproductive problems, obesity, early puberty, and serious cancer forms.
 Common products that contain BPA are hand sanitizers, creams, soaps, and sunscreens.
 Source: Here

 Atrazine is a herbicide that is used on crops like corn.
 However, it is becoming more and more apparent that this herbicide is infecting our water supply.
-Whether it is through drinking, washing your face, showering, etc it is getting into our bodies.
+Whether through drinking, washing your face, showering, etc., it is getting into our bodies.
 Atrazine can be found in our food and water supply.

 When talking about chemicals, I can bet that you know about this one.
 The concern for this product is it triggers the “death-inducing signaling” in the body.
 In men, it has been known to affect testicular cells.
 Both sexes also face the concern of thyroid imbalances, obesity, and diabetes.
 Phthalates can be found in plastics, fragrances, and hair care.

 Just like Atrazine, this product is used as a herbicide in produce and dairy production.
-The concern here is that this chemical (used in rocket fuel mind you) influences iodine.
+The concern here is that this chemical (used in rocket fuel, mind you) influences iodine.
 This important nutrient is needed to create thyroid hormones.
 In which if we can’t produce hormones, it affects all bodily functions.
-It can be found in sunscreens. water, and conventional dairy.
+It is found in sunscreens: water, and conventional dairy.

 I agree that this does seem important as we don’t want our items catching on fire.
-However, being exposed to this chemical daily can cause changes in breast milk, thyroid hormones, and child development.
+However, being exposed to this chemical daily can cause breast milk changes, thyroid hormones, and child development.
 Not only is it affecting us, but it is affecting animals as well.
 Fire retardants can be found in rugs, furniture, and nail polish.
 Source: Here

-As you can see there are chemicals in everything.
-The purpose of this blog post isn’t to scare you, but to educate you.
-All this information was provided by EWG.
-Something you can start doing now is reading your personal care items and make small changes as products run out.
+As you can see, there are chemicals in everything.
+The purpose of this blog post isn’t to scare you but to educate you.
+EWG provided all this information.
+You can start doing now by reading your personal care items and making small changes as products run out.